What it’s like to sail Croatia with Travel Talk Tours

 Highlights

-✘ You’ll have a lot of free time.
-Where you’ll have the chance to take part in optional activities, such as walking the City Walls in Dubrovnik and ziplining in Omis.
-(Both must-dos, in my opinion.)
+• You’ll have a decent amount of free time: You can opt to explore on your own or with new friends or you can take part in the optional activities, such as walking the City Walls in Dubrovnik and ziplining in Omis.

 sail Croatia with Travel Talk Tours